+-3-B-4

-- 6. Gemmeneing-with For the 1980 model year, the measured evaporative emissions from all test vehicles, except vehicles tested pursuant to paragraph (4) above and motorcycles, shall be corrected for background emissions by subtracting 1.0 grams per test.
-This correction for background emissions may be extended to include the 1981 model year, on a case-by-case basis, if the Executive Officer finds that a manufacturer has had insufficient lead-time to comply with the April 23, 1980 amendment to this procedure. - 7.
-For the purposes of these test procedures, the following references in 40 CFR, Part 86, Subpart B to light-duty vehicle evaporative testing shall also apply to motorcycles: 86.117-78, and 86.121.78.
-In addition, 40 CFR, part 86, subparts E, F, and other cited sections of subpart B are incorporated into this test procedure by reference. - 8.
+- 7. For the purposes of these test procedures, the following references in 40 CFR, Part 86, Subpart B, to light-duty vehicle evaporative testing shall also apply to motorcycles: 86.117-78, and 86.121-78.
+In addition, 40 CFR, Part 86, Subparts E, F, and other cited sections of Subpart B are incorporated into this test procedure by reference. - 8.
 Certification of a motorcycle evaporative emission control system requires that the manufacturer demonstrate the durability of each evaporative emission control system family.

+a.
 The motorcycle manufacturer can satisfy the vehicle durability testing requirement by performing an evaporative emission test at each scheduled exhaust emission test (86.427-78) during the motorcycle exhaust emissions certification test (86.424-78) for each evaporative emission family.
-The minimum mileage accumulated shall be the total test distance (one-half the useful life distance), although the manufacturer may choose to extend the durability test to the useful life distance (86.436-78).
+The minimum mileage accumulated shall be the total distance (one-half the useful life distance), although the manufacturer may choose to extend the durability test to the useful life distance (86.436-78).
 The displacement classes and test distances are shown below:

-a. i.
-Displacement Class Engine Displacement Range (CC) Total Test Distance (km) Useful life Distance (km)
+÷.
+Displacement Class Engine Displacement Range (CC) Total Test Distance (km) Useful Life Distance (km)

-· I 50-169 6,000 12,000
+I 50-169 6,000 12,000

 II 170-279 9,000 18,000

 III 280 and greater 15,000 30,000

-- ii.
-All durability vehicles shall be built at least one month before the evaporative emissions test, or the manufacturer must demonstrate that the non-fuel related evaporative emissions have stabilized. - iii.
-Testing at more frequent intervals than the scheduled exhaust emissions tests may be performed only when authorized in writing by the Executive Officer. - iv.
-The deterioration factor shall be determined by calculating a least-squares linear regression of the evaporative emissions data with respect to mileage.
-The deterioration factor is defined as the extrapolated (from the regression) value at the useful life distance minus the interpolated value at the total test distance, where these distances are taken from the table in Paragraph (8)(a)(i).
+- i. ii.
+All durability vehicles shall be built at least one month before the evaporative emissions test, or the manufacturer must demonstrate that the non-fuel related evaporative emissions have stabilized. - ii. iii.
+Testing at more frequent intervals than the scheduled exhaust emissions tests may be performed only when authorized in writing by the Executive Officer. - iii. iv.
+The DF shall be determined by calculating a least-squares linear regression of the evaporative emissions data with respect to mileage.
+The DF is defined as the extrapolated (from the regression) value at the useful life distance minus the interpolated value at the total test distance, where these distances are taken from the table in Paragraph (8)(a). - iv. v.
+The extrapolated useful life and total test distance emissions shall be less than the applicable evaporative emission standards of Section 1 or the data will not be acceptable for use in the calculation of a DF and demonstration of compliance.